 Derivative assets and liabilities are presented net in our consolidated balance sheets when the derivative instruments are executed with the same counterparty under a master netting arrangement.
 Our derivative contracts include transactions that are executed both on an exchange and centrally cleared, as well as over-the-counter, bilateral contracts that are transacted directly with third parties.
 To the extent we have paid or received collateral related to the derivative assets or liabilities, such amounts would be presented net against the related derivative asset or liability's fair value.
-As of December 31, 2019 and 2018, we had paid \$1.7 million and zero, respectively, in collateral.
+As of December 31, 2020 and 2019, we had paid \$0.1 million and \$1.7 million, respectively, in collateral.
 The specific types of derivative instruments we may execute to manage the commodity price risk include the following:

-- Forward contracts, which commit us to purchase or sell energy commodities in the future; - Futures contracts, which are exchange-traded standardized commitments to purchase or sell a commodity or financial instrument: - Swap agreements, which require payments to or from counterparties based upon the differential between two prices for a predetermined notional quantity; and - Option contracts, which convey to the option holder the right but not the obligation to purchase or sell a commodity.
+• Forward contracts, which commit us to purchase or sell energy commodities in the future;

+- Futures contracts, which are exchange-traded standardized commitments to purchase or sell a commodity or financial instrument; - Swap agreements, which require payments to or from counterparties based upon the differential between two prices for a predetermined notional quantity; and - Option contracts, which convey to the option holder the right but not the obligation to purchase or sell a commodity.